lstejskal/adapi/README.markdown

     :environment: SANDBOX
 ```

-You tell adapi which account to use by setting an alias:
+To tell adapi which account to use:

 ```ruby
 Adapi::Config.set(:sandbox)
 ```

 `:default` account is, as name implies, used by default.
-You must either set an
-alias to `Adapi::Config` or have account with `:default` alias available.
+If you don't have
+`:default` account available, you have to manually set account alias to
+`Adapi::Config`.

 ### Authentication workflow ###